Our 'Peak' Promise for a Quality Sleep

 We regularly follow up with our patients to ensure optimal treatment and answer any concerns or questions.
 Peak Sleep is dedicated to assisting you every step of the way!

-We are the #1 Sleep Apnea Clinic in Alberta
+The Most Convenient Sleep Apnea Clinic in Alberta

 Peak Sleep Clinic offers no-cost overnight take-home sleep studies throughout Alberta, with locations in Calgary, Strathmore, Red Deer, Okotoks, and Edmonton.
 If you are diagnosed with Sleep Apnea, Peak Sleep Clinic provides CPAP equipment support.